Previous dayMarch 29, 2026Next day

 0.7 km---AutoUSGS →

-On March 29, 2026 at 18:07 UTC, a magnitude 3.1 earthquake struck 119 km SE of Yakutat, Alaska.
+A magnitude 3.1 earthquake was recorded 119 km SE of Yakutat, Alaska on March 29, 2026 at 18:07 UTC.
 At a depth of just 0.7 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 58.955°N, -137.977°E. The automatic solution is preliminary and may be refined as additional station data arrives.
+Coordinates: 58.955°, -137.977°.
+The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29